 Become a safe, confident and knowledgeable forager

-Foraging Through The Year covers fifty-five of the most common wild plants found throughout the year.
+Foraging Through The Year covers the most common wild plants found throughout the year.

 An invaluable addition to any forager, herbalist, gardener, horticulturist or naturalist’s library, providing plant-lovers with a much-needed resource to understanding nature’s most useful wild plants.

-Foraging Through The Year is delivered immediately as downloadable PDFs.
+The collection is delivered immediately as downloadable PDFs.
 So you can keep them on your mobile device when you go out foraging.

 No need to drain your monthly data package.
 And no need to be connected to the internet.

 Just download to your mobile, tablet or desktop, and you’re ready to go.